transcending1/Review/admin/subpage/modules/module_doc/Multi-Class K_neighbors.md

 ### 4.algorithm
-+ Description

-Algorithm used to compute the nearest neighbors: - 'ball_tree' will use :class:`BallTree` - 'kd_tree' will use :class:`KDTree` - ' brute' will use a brute-force search. - 'au to' will attempt to decide the most appropriate al gorithm based on the values passed to :me th:`fit` method.
-Note: fitting on sparse in put will override the setting of this param eter, using brute force.
+"Algorithm used to compute the nearest neighbors:   \n                  - 'ball_tree' will use :class:`BallTree`     \n                - 'kd_tree' will use :class:`KDTree`        - '\n             brute' will use a brute-force search.        - 'au\n             to' will attempt to decide the most appropriate al\n             gorithm          based on the values passed to :me\n             th:`fit` method.
+Note: fitting on sparse in\n             put will override the setting of        this param\n             eter, using brute force."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |